mozilla/data-docs/concepts/pipeline/event_pipeline.md

 For product analytics based on event data, we have [Amplitude](https://sso.mozilla.com/amplitude) (hosted by the IT data team).
 We can connect our event data sources data to Amplitude.
 We have an active connector to Amplitude for mobile events, which can push event data over daily.
-For Firefox Desktop events this is planned and available soon.
+For Firefox Desktop events this will be available soon.